freenas/freenas-docs/userguide/services.rst

 *Server maximum protocol* is set to *SMB2*.

 Using a dataset for SMB sharing is recommended.
-When creating the dataset, make sure that the :guilabel:`Share type` is set to Windows.
+When creating the dataset, make sure that the :guilabel:`Share type` is set to *SMB*.

 **Do not** use :command:`chmod` to attempt to fix the permissions on a SMB share as it destroys the Windows ACLs.
 The correct way to manage